Developing the Seychelles Electronic Border System for the

 The Travel Authorization is not a Visa.
 It grants permission to travel to Seychelles, giving Immigration and other border agencies advance information about who plans to travel.
 Many countries have a TA system in place, including the USA, Canada, Australia, Kenya, Thailand, and the UK, and we expect them to become more common over the next few years.
 Traveler reviews of Seychelles’ TA process are overwhelmingly positive, with 91% of travellers saying they are satisfied, and 93% saying that the TA fee would not deter them from visiting Seychelles again.

 The contract was subject to extensive negotiation and review at all levels of the government and underwent all appropriate procedures, in line with Seychelles’ procurement policies.
-The SEBS project was launched under the previous administration during COVID-19.
+The SEBS project was initially launched under the Faure administration during COVID-19, after sustained engagement through 2019/2020.
 The scope was expanded via a long-term contract under the current government.
 It is standard practice for a contract relating to national security to remain confidential, a copy is available to all Members of the National Assembly.

 Travizory has never had any Seychellois shareholders or owners.
 Our investors include leading European Venture Capital firms and high-profile family offices, none of which have any ties or links to Seychelles.
 We are audited annually by PwC, a reputable audit firm, and have no ties to any Seychellois beyond the staff that we employ.

 Travizory is a locally registered company and fully complies with all of Seychelles' tax obligations.
 We have filed all required tax returns from 2020 through 2024, including those for goods and services (VAT) and all payroll and income taxes for our 47 employees in the Seychelles.
-We have prepaid all of our estimated business tax and are awaiting the final assessment from the Seychelles Revenue Commission.
+We have prepaid all of our estimated business tax and are in regular contact with the Seychelles Revenue Commission.

 Travizory does not collect any data.
 Travizory provides a computer system used by the Government to collect and process traveler data.
 All data belongs to the Government of Seychelles.
 Travizory has no right to use, sell, or share any data.
 The Government of Seychelles controls who has access to the data.